Outlier622/dog_cat_category/README.md

 ### Features

-- **Cat Breed Recognition (15 classes)**
+- **Cat/Dog Breed Recognition (15 classes)**
-  Identifies the breed of a cat using a deep learning model based on MobileNetV2, fine-tuned on a labeled dataset of over 5,000 images.
+  Identifies the breed of a cat/dog using a deep learning model based on MobileNetV2, fine-tuned on a labeled dataset of over 5,000 images.

 - **Fur Color Detection**
   Automatically extracts the dominant color from the cat image (e.g. white, gray, black, orange) using RGB heuristics.